dslibr/PittOpenData/README.md

 ### AlleghenyMunicipal-2010Tracts.png

 #### Sources
-https://data.wprdc.org/dataset/allegheny-county-municipal-boundaries (Allegheny County municipal boundaries) <BR>
+<a href="https://data.wprdc.org/dataset/allegheny-county-municipal-boundaries">https://data.wprdc.org/dataset/allegheny-county-municipal-boundaries</a> (Allegheny County municipal boundaries) <BR>
-https://www2.census.gov/geo/tiger/TIGER2010/COUNTY/2010/ (Pennsylvania county boundaries) <BR>
+<a href="https://www2.census.gov/geo/tiger/TIGER2010/COUNTY/2010/">https://www2.census.gov/geo/tiger/TIGER2010/COUNTY/2010/</a> (Pennsylvania county boundaries) <BR>

 #### Description
 This file is an image of Allegheny County municipal boundaries overlaid with 2010 Census tract boundaries.
 The purpose of this file is to assist users in finding any tracts or parts of tracts that reside within a particular municipality.
 The 2010 Census tract boundaries are light blue in color.
 The municipal boundaries are purple where they coincide with the tract boundaries.
 The red lines are municipal boundaries that do not coincide with tract boundaries.